phetsims/phet-info/doc/string-key-conventions.md

 translated string files.
 It is important to get these right before publication because keys are difficult to change after a sim has been published, and they appear in the PhET-iO API (and Studio) as the phetioIDs for StringProperties.
+_If you're unsure about these conventions, ask another PhET developer._

 Guidelines: